Democrats push for broad ‘environmental justice’ funding in Biden’s infrastructure package

 First appearing in the 1980s, the term was initially used to describe a fairer distribution of natural resources and more equal protection from environmental hazards for low-income and minority communities.

-In recent years, the term was co-opted by progressives and social justice advocates who apply it to their broader calls to end what they identify as systemic racism in America.
+In recent years, the term has been co-opted by progressives and social justice advocates who apply it to their broader calls to end what they identify as systemic racism in America.

 Republicans are wary of environmental justice rhetoric.

-Rep. David McKinley said Democrats’ characterization of the term was used to disguise the impact of “job-killing” regulations.
+Rep. David B. McKinley said Democrats’ characterization of the term was used to disguise the impact of “job-killing” regulations.

 “Environmental justice is central to an agenda to eliminate fossil fuels from the power sector by 2035,” said Mr. McKinley, West Virginia Republican.
 “The consequences of which will leave workers, families, children and entire communities in poverty.
 Where is the justice in that?”